Top 8 River Kayaks for Different Environments & Uses

 Now, in terms of speed, broader kayaks tend to feel a bit slower than narrower ones.

-However, unless you are paddling against the flow of the river, you will have the river's currents working to your benefit and helping propel the kayak forward.
-If you aren't too concerned about the boat's stability, by all means, opt for a narrower hull if speed isn't going to be much of an issue for you the majority of the time.
+However, unless you paddle against the river's flow, you will have the river's currents working to your benefit and helping propel the kayak forward.
+If you aren't too concerned about the kayak's stability, by all means, opt for a narrower hull if speed isn't going to be much of an issue for you the majority of the time.

 River running in a kayak that is difficult to handle and maneuver is a prescription for disaster, and the likelihood of this happening increases significantly the more complex the kayak is.